-- Optional stopping theorem: Can't make money in expectation by timing sale of asset whose price is non-negative martingale. - ► Proof: Just a special case of statement about (H · X) if stopping time is bounded.
+- Optional stopping theorem: Can't make money in expectation by timing sale of asset whose price is non-negative martingale. - Proof: Just a special case of statement about $(H \cdot X)$.

-- Optional stopping theorem: Can't make money in expectation by timing sale of asset whose price is non-negative martingale. - ► Proof: Just a special case of statement about (H · X) if stopping time is bounded. - Martingale convergence: A non-negative martingale almost surely has a limit.
+- Optional stopping theorem: Can't make money in expectation by timing sale of asset whose price is non-negative martingale. - Proof: Just a special case of statement about $(H \cdot X)$. - Martingale convergence: A non-negative martingale almost surely has a limit.

-- Optional stopping theorem: Can't make money in expectation by timing sale of asset whose price is non-negative martingale. - ► Proof: Just a special case of statement about (H · X) if stopping time is bounded. - Martingale convergence: A non-negative martingale almost surely has a limit. - Idea of proof: Count upcrossings (times martingale crosses a fixed interval) and devise gambling strategy that makes lots of money if the number of these is not a.s. finite.
-Basically, you buy every time price gets below the interval, sell each time it gets above.
+- Optional stopping theorem: Can't make money in expectation by timing sale of asset whose price is non-negative martingale. - Proof: Just a special case of statement about $(H \cdot X)$. - Martingale convergence: A non-negative martingale almost surely has a limit. - Idea of proof: Count upcrossings (times martingale crosses a fixed interval) and devise gambling strategy that makes lots of money if the number of these is not a.s. finite.